 Women who have received breast augmentation surgery sometimes experience complications.
 Because unfortunately, complications arise even after the best surgeries.
 This is why it is essential to watch for issues and keep your surgeon informed about your health after cosmetic surgery.

 These types of complications only fall into two categories.
 Here are two breast augmentation complications that require a second surgery and how cosmetic surgeons address the issue.

 1. Capsular Contracture

 Natural tissue usually reacts when foreign bodies or tissue is introduced, and breast implants are no exception.
 Occasionally after breast implant surgery, the tissue within the breast pocket can develop an immune response.
 When this happens, the immune system wraps collagen fibers around one or both implants.
-These fibers form into scar tissue that hardens the breast and even lead to the breast becoming misshapen.
+These fibers form into scar tissue that hardens the breast and even leads to the breast becoming misshapen.

 This condition is capsular contracture, and it occurs in around 1.9% to 2.3% of all patients who undergo breast augmentation surgery.
 Many people assume the hardening will go away naturally by massaging it.
 While a light massage can help, the contracture can still become stronger.
 And if left untreated, this complication leads to a variety of issues including cosmetic defects and physical pain.

 The severity of capsular contractures is measured in grades, with grade one contractures causing very few problems.
 Grade two contractures create more firmness, while grade three contractures make the breast hard and look unnatural.
 Finally, grade four contractures cause pain and severe visual changes.

 Grade three and four capsular contractures are considered severe.
 In order to remedy this complication, you may need additional operations.
 These operations will reduce pain and improve the overall size and shape of the breasts.

 To correct capsular contractures, surgeons can use a variety of different methods.
-It is possible for physicians to treat early stages of contracture by offering the patient medication which reverses the swelling.
+It is possible for physicians to treat the early stages of contracture by offering the patient medication which reverses the swelling.
 However, more severe contractures may require a capsulectomy, which completely removes the implant and the capsulized scar tissue.